Submarine Squadron 15: Reactivation 2001

 The squadron consists of the Los Angeles-class submarines, and has approximately 80 personnel on staff.
 The squadron also supports every deploying SSN in the Pacific Fleet Area of Operations, as well as the SSGNs USS Ohio and SSGNs USS Michigan, which are home-ported in Bangor, Washington.

 Assignments

-As of 2022, the submarines assigned to SUBRON 15 included:
+As of September 2025, the submarines assigned to CSS 15 are: